 Find The Best Ticketing Provider For Your Event We've taken the time to put together a list of 40 of the best event ticketing companies on the planet that can help you monetize and collect registrations for your events company.
-We'll cover an overview of the software, price, pros, cons, who's using it, and even share some screen shots.
-Only you can decide in the end what's right for your business, and this page should give you the basics to narrow down your search.
+We'll cover an overview of the software, price, pros, cons, who's using it, and even share some screenshots.
+Only you can decide in the end what's right for your business, and this page will hopefully give you the basics to narrow down your search.

 There is no denying that the live events industry was hit the hardest by the COVID-19 pandemic.
 Since March, event organizers have been unable to host events at normal capacity.
 Some have begun to host small events with health and safety requirements in place while others have stuck to virtual events.
 We surveyed a group of event coordinators to get the pulse on the state of the live events industry.

 Live streaming has found its way into the music industry and it is here to stay.
 Whether hosting a completely virtual event or a hybrid event, live streaming offers a way to engage with a larger audience and provides opportunities for additional revenue.
 Many musicians, producers, and DJ’s have begun to host live streams in much larger numbers.
 Twitch saw a 385% year over year growth in their Music & Performing Arts content category.
 The number of hours watched grew from 3.6M in April 2019 to 17M in April 2020.
 For the music industry as a whole, that is an indicator that live streaming is in high demand.
 In addition to performers, music venues have also implemented live streaming.
 Whether hosting a show with no audience or throwing a hybrid event, live streaming can be a powerful marketing tool and an additional revenue stream for venue owners.